The BICW Awards Origin story begins with a book called Timmi in Tangles.

-Except.
+There was one exception to this otherwise happy tale.
 For most of 2015, the Crossword bookstores didn’t stock the book.
 And why would they?
 It was priced at Rs 125.
-At best, a copy of the book would make Crossword a profit of 12 rupees.
+At best, a single copy of the book would make Crossword a profit of 12 rupees.
 But even that much was doubtful.
-New publishing house and new author?
-Who would invest in making them popular – certainly not Crossword!
+A new publishing house and a new author?
+Who would invest in making them popular?
+Certainly not Crossword!

 Crossword has since then corrected itself.
 It offers the “Popular Choice Awards” now.
 On the website for the Crossword Awards, you will find that the 5 nominations for the Best Children’s Book (Popular Awards) 2018 were: